siefkenj/IBLODEs/book/typst/modules/module1.typ

 In the previous situation, the _question_ you were trying to answer was "how many ants are there at a given minute?".
-We sidestepped difficult issues like, "Is an ant that is missing three legs still an ant?" by using the common-sense convention that "the number of ants is a whole number and one colored blob that moves under its own power corresponds to one ant"; thus, we could use single numbers to represent our quantity of interest (the ants).
+We sidestepped difficult issues like, "Is an ant that is missing three legs still an ant?" by using the common-sense conventions and so
+// that "the number of ants is a whole number and one colored blob that moves under its own power corresponds to one ant"; thus, we could use single numbers to represent our quantity of interest (the ants).

 You and your friend already came up with two types of models.
-- An *analytic* model based on known functions.
+- An *explicit* model based on known functions.
 - A *recursive* model where subsequent terms are based on previous terms and initial conditions.

-If we define $A(n)$ to be the number of ants crossing the sidewalk at minute $n$, the _analytic_ model presented for green ants is
+If we define $A(n)$ to be the number of ants crossing the sidewalk at minute $n$, the _explicit_ model presented for green ants is
-$A(n)=2^{n-1} dot 10$
+$A(n)=2^(n-1) dot 10$
 and the _recursive_ model presented is
-$A(1) = 10$
+$A(1) = 10$ and
 $A(n) = 2 dot A(n-1)$

 Each type of model has pros and cons.
-For example, the analytic model allows you to calculate the number of ants at any minute with few button presses on a calculator, whereas the recursive model is more difficult to calculate but makes it clear that the number of ants is doubling every minute.
+For example, the explicit model allows you to calculate the number of ants at any minute with few button presses on a calculator, whereas the recursive model is more difficult to calculate but makes it clear that the number of ants is doubling every minute.

+Often times recursive models are easier to write down than explicit models#footnote( [In fact, in many real-world situations, an explicit model
+    doesn't exist],
-Often times recursive models are easier to write down than analytic models#footnote([In fact, in many real-world situations, an analytic model doesn't exist]), but they may be harder to analyze.
-A third type of model has similarities to both analytic and recursive models, and brings the power of calculus to modeling.
+), but they may be harder to analyze.
+A third type of model has similarities to both explicit and recursive models, and brings the power of calculus to modeling.
-- A *differential-equations* model is a model based on a relationship between a function’s derivative(s), its values, and initial conditions.
+- A *differential-equations* model is a model based on a relationship between a function’s derivative(s), its values, and an initial condition.

-_Differential-equations_ models are useful because derivatives correspond to rates of change---and things in the world are always changing.
+_Differential-equations_ models are useful because derivatives correspond to rates of change, and things in the world are always changing.
-Let's try to come up with a differential equations model for the ants.
+Let's try to come up with a differential equations model for _brown_ ants.

-We'd like an equation relating $A(n)$, the number of ants at minute $n$, to $A'(n)$, the _instantaneous rate of change_ of the number of ants at minute $n$.
+We'd like an equation relating $A(n)$, the number of brown ants at minute $n$, to $A'(n)$, the _instantaneous rate of change_ of the number of ants at minute $n$.
 Making a table, we see

 #align(